 - Wednesday was a really hot day… 33° in the shade!
 We therefore decided to just hike along the Rablà irrigation channel.
 Along the way we always splashed water at each other.
 Daddy built a raft for me from leaves, tree trunks and branches and I let it float on the water.
-In the afternoon we jumped into the pool!
+In the afternoon we jumped into the pool of the hotel!

 - As you know mummy has a fear of heights.
 She therefore did not like the ride with the Texel and Aschbach cable cars.
 Once we were at the top of the mountain she enjoyed the fresh mountain air and the beautiful panoramic view.

 - Mmmmh… the strawberries in the Martello Valley were really tasty!
-Really tasty fruit grow here at 1,300 m above sea level.
+Really tasty fruits grow here at 1,300 m above sea level.

 - The Ultimo Valley and the Val di Fosse Valley area especially quiet and unspoiled.
 And there is no road to Monte San Vigilio Pass.
 If you live up there you have to take the cable cars up!

 - What I loved most was returning to our accommodation after the excursions.
-Sometimes mummy took out yoghurt from the fridge or made a sandwich.
-Afterwards we always went to the pool or did something with child minder Heidi.
+Sometimes mummy gave us a yoghurt from the fridge or made a sandwich.
+Afterwards we always went to the pool or did something with childminder Heidi.

 Now, I am really fit!
 Maybe we could go for a walk together back home too.
-However, it would even be better if we could all spend our holidays here together once… South Tyrol is beautiful!
+However, it would even be better if we could all spend our holidays here together once and experience other adventures… South Tyrol is beautiful!

 See you soon,